 Are you interested in learning to play the cello?
-If you have never taken lessons (or it's been so long that you feel as though you never have) and you are looking for a solid foundation, you have come to the right place!
-The overall aim of this online course is to give students a global sense of what is involved in looking after a cello and taking lessons, and to be truly prepared with the right skills to handle beginner cello books, lessons and/or learning 'by ear'.
+Looking for a solid foundation?
+You've come to the right place!
+The overall aim of this course is to show students how to look after a cello, what's involved in taking lessons, and to have the skills to handle beginner cello books, lessons and coachings, and/or learning 'by ear'.

 -Finding an instrument (no matter where you live or if you are on a budget)